biocore/cmi-workshops/docs/qiita-shotgun-metagenomics-processing.rst

 .. figure::  images/shotgun-process-network.png
    :align:   center

 We will now process the sequence data using Shogun to create taxa-abundance tables at three hierarchical levels: phylum, family, and genus.
-Shogun is a metagenomic tool for assigning sequence reads to metagenomes, and taxonomic classification using a reference database.
+Shogun is a shallow shotgun metagenomics analysis tool that we will use for taxonomic classification of sequences using a reference database.
 In Qiita, Shogun uses either **utree** or **bowtie2** to align to references.

 Running Shogun on human-filtered per-sample FASTQ data
 ------------------------------------------------------